alexanderwende/injector/docs/injector.baseprovider.resolveproperties.md

 # BaseProvider.resolveProperties method

-Resolves the property dependencies for the factory from the current injector
+Resolves the property dependencies for the factory

 **Signature:**
 ```javascript